OrianaVenture/VentureValheim/LocationReset/README.md

 Player activity includes:

-* A Player has built anything near or inside the dungeon
+* A Player has built anything near the entrance to or inside the location
-* There is a Tombstone near or inside the dungeon
+* There is a Tombstone near the entrance to or inside the location
-* There is a Player inside the dungeon
+* There is a Player inside the location

-If you want sky locations to reset even if players have built/died around the entrance set the SkipPlayerGroundPieceCheck config to true.
-This will change the logic to check only for activity inside the sky location.
-This check will always occur for ground locations, you cannot disable it for them.
-The check for player activity is dependant on the size of the location, bigger dungeons will have a wider range for the activity check.
-If you suspect the mod is not working as intended it might be due to this player activity check, test the reset on a new area where no player has built to ensure the mod is working as intended.

 There are advanced options in the config file to set individual reset times for certain locations.
 To use the advanced options set OverrideResetTimes to true, you must then customize all overridden values.
-Any locations not specified will use the default value and cannot be changed individually.
+Any locations not specified in the config will use the default value and cannot be changed individually.
 If you do not want specific locations to reset you can set the reset time to an arbitrarily large value like 100000, or any value that will be greater than the number of expected passed in-game days.

 ### Locations Supported